Longitudinal three-photon imaging for tracking amyloid plaques and vascular degeneration in a mouse model of Alzheimer’s disease

 Significance

 Vascular abnormalities may contribute to amyloid-beta accumulation and neurotoxicity in Alzheimer’s disease (AD).
-The ability to monitor vascular degeneration as AD progresses is essential.
+Monitoring vascular degeneration as AD progresses is essential.
 Three-photon fluorescence microscopy (3PM) enables high-resolution deep tissue imaging with minimal invasiveness and photodamage.

 Aim

-This study established a longitudinal 3P imaging pipeline to quantify vascular degeneration and amyloid plaque for-mation in the APP NL-G-F mouse model.
+This proof-of-concept study established a longitudinal 3P imaging pipeline to quantify vascular and amyloid plaque changes in the APP NL-G-F mouse model.

 Approach

 A cranial window allowed repeated 3P imaging at four-week intervals beginning at five weeks after surgery.
 Vessels labelled with Texas-Red were segmented using DeepVess, while plaques labelled with methoxy-XO4 were segmented using custom scripts.
-Quantitative analyses assessed vascular parameters (diameter, density, tortuosity, length, inter-vessel distance) and plaque metrics (radius, nearest plaque-to-vessel distance).
+Quantitative analyses assessed vascular parameters (diameter, tortuosity, length, inter-vessel distance, total volume) and plaque metrics (radius, total volume).

 Results

-We imaged the same field over 4 weeks quantifying a decrease in vasculature and increase in amyloid plaque formation with age.
-Significant decreases in vessel diameter, increases in inter-vessel distance, and alterations in vessel length were observed.
-Changes in vessel tortuosity, plaque radius, and plaque proximity to vessels were not significant.
+We imaged the same field over 4 weeks quantifying an overall decrease in vasculature and increase in amyloid plaques between two sessions.
+Significant changes in vessel diameter, inter-vessel distance, as well as alterations in vessel length and plaques radius were observed.
+Changes in vessel tortuosity were not significant.

 Conclusions

-This pipeline tracks vascular remodeling and amyloid pathology in deep cortical structures.
+We demonstrate the potential of three-photon imaging to track vascular and amyloid-related changes in deep cortical structures.
 It offers a tool for studying the interplay between vascular and amyloid pathologies in AD, supporting future research into disease mechanisms and therapeutic strategies.

 Article activity feed